jBuly4/skills_evaluator/README.md

 # Skills evaluator mini-app

 ## Introduction

+### Problematics
+When you find a job you try to get skills required and then stude and practice to get skills you need for the certain job.
+But which skill set will help you most to get job with the highest salary possible?
+I tried to create simple scripts and research if it is possible.

+### Purpose
+The main purpose is to create predictions for salary depending on skills required.
+I wanted to create ML models which are supposed to use real prepared data from job aggregators.

+### Tasks
+- get vacancies data set
+- get skills from job description using ChatGPT
+- train model and predict salary for skills

+### What is inside
-Few modules to parse list of job sites, get skills and salary then predict which skills will be the best for the highest salary.
+Few modules to parse list of job sites then get skills and salary then predict which skills will be the best for the highest salary.
 It has 2 main packets:
 - [indeed_project](https://github.com/jBuly4/skills_evaluator/blob/5b33252bdb45144a128da25f3b7f9d6a9f0208c9/indeed_project/indeed_project) - here you can find code which parses indeed.com
 - [parser](https://github.com/jBuly4/skills_evaluator/blob/5b33252bdb45144a128da25f3b7f9d6a9f0208c9/parser) - this main package for parsing data, cleaning it and run predictor

 ## Version 0.0
-**Notification**
-Unfortunately for now I didn't find any correlation between extracted skills and salaries.
-It seems that I have some mistakes during data parsing and its evaluation.

 ## Requirements
 - python 3.10.11